When you log in to the usage analytics dashboard of your company’s IT system, what story do the numbers tell?

 If you’re new to the concept of contextual microlearning read our blog on this revolutionary approach to technology training.

-Solve digital adoption problems for 2021
+Solve digital adoption challenges for 2022

 The amount of time that employees spend working with advanced digital technology is only going to increase over the coming years.
 According to McKinsey, time spent using IT will increase by some 50% by the end of the decade.
 And that is why we must resolve digital adoption problems now.
 To set your staff and your company up for success in our ever more digital era, effective technology adoption support will be absolutely essential.